Academic Planning Guide

 This course examines major elements of literature as reflected in a wide variety of texts, which lays the foundation for high school-level writing and reading.
 Students will read and write in order to engage in inquiry regarding topics like identity, society, power and progress.
 While focused on achieving state standards, the aim is to maximize student choice as they develop skills in creating texts, communicating, engaging in the learning process, analyzing texts, and applying appropriate language.

-L610 LIT AND COMP 10
+L610 LIT & COMP 10

 Credit: 1.0 Language Arts